metarex-media/mrx-website/content/docs/Project/_index.md

 {{% metarex %}} was shown to work back in 1998, when the original MXF team demonstrated file workflows with [metadata preservation] at the BBC in a project called [G-FORS] (see page 219 of linked PDF).
-The demo was brought up to date with live netowrking and VFX and shown at the [ARRI Broadcast Day] in 2019, but in 2022 there still wasn't a similar solution available on the market.
+The demo was brought up to date with live networking and VFX and shown at the [ARRI Broadcast Day] in 2019, but in 2022 there still wasn't a similar solution available on the market.
 Games companies complained that every new virtual set was a custom engineering job, just to get the metadata to the right place at the right time.